 You, or a lawyer or legal service on your behalf, can also speak to the police about what evidence is required.

 Types of evidence the police might need include your name and contact details, and whether you have a protection order in place.
 If you know who is responsible for the technology-facilitated abuse, a photograph of that person could be helpful along with their name, contact details, the car they drive and any criminal history.

 Make sure you keep any relevant emails, photos and recordings, and make a note of relevant website addresses and usernames.
-It’s also important to make a note of the dates, times and locations of any incidents and material you’ve seen.
+It is also important to make a note of the dates, times and locations of any incidents and material you have seen.